Here’s a dish called Red Eggs and Babinjan. It was made by my parents-in-law, Julie and Josh who were Jewish, and came originally from Iraq.

 In Korea these kind of eggs are called Sauna Eggs.

-Bake some eggs in a low oven for 8 hours.
-Or if you own a pressure cooker, pressure cook the eggs for 2 hours.
+Pressure cook the eggs for 2 hours.
 We put one layer under water, covered by a trivet, and another layer on top, steamed.
 I’m guessing a slow cooker for 8 hours would work, but I’m awaiting a report back on that.

 Babinjan: slice aubergines diagonally about 1 cm thick, yielding an oval shape.
 Fry in plenty of oil until a deep golden brown colour.